Told by his son, Jeff

 At the time of his death, my father possessed over 20 different prescriptions due to his many psychological and physical illnesses.
 He was diagnosed with brittle Type 1 Insulin-Dependent Diabetes Mellitus, Retinopathy, Peripheral Disease, Cardiomyopathy-IHD, Cardiovascular Disease, Intermittent Explosive Disorder, Paranoid Schizophrenia, a range of personality disorders, Depression with Psychotic Features, Cognitive Impairment, Hypoxic Brain Injury, and Antisocial Personality Disorder, to name a few.
 My father was also deemed to have cognitive deficits consistent with dementia.
 Accordingly, he was labelled as an acute, chronic patient who was unable to self-manage his insulin levels or properly administer his own medications.
 My father’s doctors told me that he would not survive if he lived alone, on the streets, in prison, or in a shelter.

 Before his arrest, my father suffered three traumas to the head as well as two strokes.
 The first trauma on June 19, 2012, resulted in a broken clavicle and lacerations on his face and forehead.
 The second trauma on June 23, 2012, caused him to lose consciousness and develop a hematoma lesion on the back of his head.
 The third trauma, on June 29, 2012, produced a re-broken clavicle and a minor brain injury to his frontal lobe.
-On October 16, 2012, my father had a small stroke, and at the end of June 2013, my father had a major stroke that kept him in a medically-induced coma for several weeks.
+On October 16, 2012, my father had a major stroke that kept him in a medically-induced coma for several weeks.
 Each of these incidents affected my father’s ability to monitor his insulin levels, to properly care for himself, and to effectively advocate for his needs.